 I suspect the Glendale Cove shark was a female and with Blue Sharks being a very prolific species, now saved, she could go on to bear 25 to 50 pups at a time (apparently even as many as 135)!
 These young would grow inside her as the blue shark is “viviparous”, meaning they bear fully formed young.
 The pups are 35 to 44 cm at birth.

 I was fascinated to learn that blue shark females can apparently “get pregnant” up to 20 months AFTER mating.
 They can store sperm packets in special glands in their reproductive tract called “shell glands” (aka nidamental glands) and pass their eggs through these glands to get fertilized.

-Unfortunately, the fate of blue sharks can also be to become the bycatch of longline and driftnet fisheries.
-One source reported that in one year alone (1990) “it is conservatively estimated that by-catch of blue sharks taken by the Japanese squid fleet in the North Pacific totaled 700,000.”
+Unfortunately, the fate of Blue Sharks can also be to become the bycatch of longline and driftnet fisheries.
+One source reported that in one year alone (1990) “it is conservatively estimated that by-catch of blue sharks taken by the Japanese squid fleet in the North Pacific totalled 700,000.”

 Further life history: Males sexually mature at 4–6 and females at 5–7 years.
 Believed to live to age 20.

 For more photos of the blue shark rescue, click here.

 Great thanks to Nick and Sue Spiller for sharing these photos.

 9 Responses to “Sharks Among Us #1 – The Blue Shark”

 Very interesting.
 Didn’t know blue sharks made it this far north.